GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 }
 ```

 `launchAutomatedFirework()` is executed every animation loop and determines if enough time has passed to launch another automatic firework.
-We launch fireworks from the bottom center of the screen and target them toward a random position in the upper half:
+We launch fireworks from the bottom center of the screen and aim them toward a random position in the upper half:

 ```js
 // Launch fireworks automatically.